anima-wg/anima-brski-ae/draft-ietf-anima-brski-async-enroll.md

   pinned-domain-cert (which may be the domain registrar certificate contained in the voucher).

-* CA Cert Response: Contains at least the CA certificate of the issuing CA.
+* CA Cert Response: SHOULD contain at least the CA certificate of the issuing CA.

 * Attribute Request: Typically, the automated bootstrapping occurs